nais/doc/docs/basics/teams.md

 Access to NAIS, including your Kubernetes namespace, GCP projects, or GitHub team, requires a _NAIS team_.

-NAIS teams are managed using [NAIS console](https://console.nav.cloud.nais.io).
+NAIS teams are managed using [NAIS teams](https://teams.nav.cloud.nais.io).
-To access NAIS console, you must log on to NAIS device with the _nav.no_ tenant.
+To access NAIS teams, you must log on to NAIS device with the _nav.no_ tenant.

 Once you are logged in, you can create a team and add or remove members at will.
 Teams and memberships will be immediately propagated to: